Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 • CIS ticket (7-day use) A 7-day pass costs 24€, and is good for unlimited travel on the buses and metro in Rome from and including the day you validate it, until midnight of the 7th day.

 • For more information, visit ATAC , Rome's official public transportation portal.
-The site is really limited in English.
+The site is really limited in English but you can use Google translate.

 Colosseum/Roman Forum/Palatine Hill Ticket